 The Fiji Electricity Authority ("FEA") holds the monopoly in all facets of the energy sector including generation, transmission and distribution.
 Hydroelectric and diesel are the two sources of power generation for the FEA.
 Its supply capacity currently stands at 180 megawatts, however rising use of electricity has prompted government to call for submissions from independent power producers.
-The FEA has an 11 kV line at Korobebe village, which could supply 2 MW of power.
-Theoretically this line could be upgraded by the Fiji Electricity Authority to 33 kV from the Sabeto turn-off to the mine site.
 The villages around Tuvatu chiefly utilise fuel wood and small diesel generators.
-Nevertheless, a reliable power supply remains one of the biggest challenges facing future development in Fiji.